Angular-Wave/angular.ts/src/core/compile/compile.md

 - the property name in the attribute, e.g. `ng-prop-value="'my value'"` binds 'my value' to
 - the `value` property.
 -
-- Usually, it's not necessary to write to properties in AngularJS, as the built-in directives
+- Usually, it's not necessary to write to properties in AngularTS, as the built-in directives
 - handle the most common use cases (instead of the above example, you would use {@link ngValue}).
 -
 - However, [custom elements](https://developer.mozilla.org/docs/Web/Web_Components/Using_custom_elements)